 What are the signs and symptoms of a vaginal yeast infection?

 Symptoms can include a vaginal discharge that is typically thick and whitish-gray in color.
 The discharge has been described as having a cottage-cheese-like consistency.
-Other symptoms include an intense itching of the genital area, irritation and burning, pain during sexual intercourse, and pain or burning during urination.

 How is a vaginal yeast infection diagnosed?